Qian-CV/PG-DRFNet/README.md

 # PG-DRFNet: Position Guided Dynamic Receptive Field Network for Finite-Pixel Object Detection in Remote Sensing Images

-This repository is the official implementation of "PG-DRFNet: Position Guided Dynamic Receptive Field Network for Finite-Pixel Object Detection in Remote Sensing Images" at: [Here]()
+This repository is the official implementation of "PG-DRFNet: Position Guided Dynamic Receptive Field Network for Finite-Pixel Object Detection in Remote Sensing Images" at: [here]()

 ## Introduction

-This repository is the official implementation of "PG-DRFNet: Position Guided Dynamic Receptive Field Network for Finite-Pixel Object Detection in Remote Sensing Images" at: [Here]()
+This repository is the official implementation of "PG-DRFNet: Position Guided Dynamic Receptive Field Network for Finite-Pixel Object Detection in Remote Sensing Images" at [here]()

 The master branch is built on MMRotate which works with **PyTorch 1.8+**.

 PG-DRFNet's train/test configure files are placed under configs/PG-DRFNet/

+How to utilize the dynamic perception of PG-DRFNet can be referenced to [here](docs/en/tutorials/dynamic_perception.md).

 ## Deep Learning Experiments